Quantitative Reductions and Vertex-Ranked Infinite Games (Full Version): Abstract

 \section{Abstract}

 We introduce quantitative reductions, a novel technique for structuring the space of quantitative games and solving them that does not rely on a reduction to qualitative games.
-We show that such reductions exhibit the same desirable properties as their qualitative counterparts and additionally retain the optimality of solutions.
+We show that such reductions exhibit the same desirable properties as their qualitative counterparts and that they additionally retain the optimality of solutions.
 Moreover, we introduce vertex-ranked games as a general-purpose target for quantitative reductions and show how to solve them.
 In such games, the value of a play is determined only by a qualitative winning condition and a ranking of the vertices.

-We provide quantitative reductions of quantitative request-response games to vertex-ranked games, thus showing \exptime-completeness of solving the former games.
-Moreover, we reduce quantitative Muller games to vertex-ranked games, yielding a new proof of \exptime-membership of the problem of solving the former games.
-Furthermore, we exhibit the usefulness and flexibility of vertex-ranked games by showing how to use such games to compute fault-resilient strategies for safety specifications.
+We provide quantitative reductions of quantitative request-response games and of quantitative Muller games to vertex-ranked games, thus showing \exptime-completeness of solving the former two kinds of games.
+In addition, we exhibit the usefulness and flexibility of vertex-ranked games by showing how to use such games to compute fault-resilient strategies for safety specifications.
 This work lays the foundation for a general study of fault-resilient strategies for more complex winning conditions.